AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-email-program-cards.md

    ![](assets/image2015-7-17-10-3a0-3a32.png)

-1. Sélectionnez une date dans le calendrier, puis appuyez sur **Replanifier**.
+1. Sélectionnez une date du calendrier et appuyez sur **Replanifier**.

    ![](assets/image2015-7-17-10-3a5-3a55.png)